ktan114/Sprint-Challenge-Node-Express/Review.md

 ## What is a Resource?

+A resource refers to a noun, in a REstful application, and also the target of an endpoint.

 ## What can the API return to help clients know if a request was successful?

+An API can return a status code to let the clients know if the request was successful (typically status code 200-299).

 ## How can we partition our application into sub-applications?

 ## What is CORS and why do we need it?